soxueren/atsd/rule-engine/README.md

 ![Time Based Window](images/time_based_window3.png "time_based_window")

+## Alert Logging

+Alerts can be [logged](alert-logging.md) in the database as well as in log files for automation and audit.

 ## Alert Severity

-Severity of alerts raised by the rule engine is specified in the Alerts tab in Rule Editor.
+Severity of alerts raised by the rule engine is specified on the Alerts tab in Rule Editor.

-If an alert is raised by an expression defined in the Threshold table, its severity overrides the default severity configured in the Alert tab.
+If an alert is raised by an expression defined in the Threshold table, its severity overrides severity set on the Alert tab.

-> For rules that act on 'message' data, the alert severity can be set to be inherited from the message.
+> For 'message' rules, the alert severity can be inherited from the underlying message.
-To configure this behavior, set Severity on the Alerts tab to 'unknown'.
+To enable this behavior, set Severity on the Alerts tab to 'unknown'.

 ## Rule Editor